-There are a number of bacteria, viruses, and parasites that cause gastrointestinal (GI) infections.
 According to the U.S. Centers for Disease Control and Prevention, diarrheal diseases account for 1 in 9 child deaths worldwide.
-It affects 2,195 children every day — more than AIDS, malaria, and measles combined.
+It affects 2,195 children daily — more than AIDS, malaria, and measles combined.

 Although they can continue for as long as 14 days, GI infections usually last a few days.
 They’re characterized by abdominal cramps and discomfort followed by diarrhea.
 Other symptoms might include: